-In 2020/21, 101 staff were supported to undertake their Scottish Vocational Qualifications (SVQs) with 47 completing their SVQs within the year.
-Staff are able to access funded placements through colleges in Fife, Edinburgh, Glasgow, Perth, Borders, and West Scotland, rather than delivered at a central location.
-This allows staff easier access to nationally recognised qualifications whilst improving their care practice.
+In 2021/22, 87 staff were supported to undertake their Scottish Vocational Qualifications (SVQs) with 56 completing these within the year.
+Funded places for staff continue to be sourced through colleges and training providers in Dundee, Edinburgh, Lanarkshire, Perth, Borders, and West Lothian.
+Staff reflect on the skills and values required in their job role through the nationally recognised qualifications whilst improving their care practice.